evanpurkhiser/CS-Karat-Sleuth/doc/report/report.md

  * `stats` - Classifies a set of messages and outputs statistics about the classifications.
 This can only be used when the types of each message is known.

-For the purpose of our project we primarily focused on the ability of the CLI tool to train from messages and to classify messages and print out statistics about the classifications (using the `stats` command).
+For the purpose of the project, attention was primarily focused on the ability of the CLI tool to train from messages, to classify messages, and to print out statistics regarding the classifications (using the `stats` command).

 <!-- What's been accomplished -->
 ## Results